 How the MHSA Schedule Works

-Student work for assignments and examinations outside of in-person sessions will be submitted via the Coursework tab located within the course on the LECOM Learning Management System (MyLECOM at portal.lecom.edu), access to which is limited by unique usernames and passwords assigned at orientation with submission of valid identification.
+Student coursework for assignments and examinations for both the in-person sessions and distance education is submitted electronically within each course on the LECOM Learning Management System, access to which is limited by unique usernames and passwords assigned at orientation with submission of valid identification.
 Course directors and instructors will utilize the coursework tab to examine and evaluate student work and assessments.
 Assessment may include written assignments, presentations, quizzes and written and/or oral examinations.

 There are two cohorts for enrollment; the January and June Cohorts.
 These cohorts have been designed for professionals who seek a MHSA degree while continuing to work full-time as well as students currently enrolled in other professional programs, such as LECOM’s COM, SOP and SDM programs.
 Each cohort is limited to 40 students with applications being accepted on a rolling basis. .
 When a cohort is full, qualified students will be placed on a waiting list or offered a slot in the next scheduled cohort or Prospective students may apply to either Cohort.